TeachersFirst's Poetry Month Editor's Choice Resources

 Grades

-To enter poems, students must be registered users (email and password are required).
+6 to 12To enter poems, students must be registered members (email and password are required).
 Tip: rather than using your personal or work email, create a free Gmail account to use for memberships.
 If you plan to have students register individually, you may want to create your own Gmail account with up to 20 subaccounts for each group of students (by code name or number) within your classes.
 Here is a blog post that tells how to set up GMail subaccounts to use for any online membership service.

 In the Classroom

 Students can use a rhyming dictionary such as Rhyme Zone, reviewed here, when writing poems.
 Poetry.com would also be a great site to discuss the idea of great poetry.
 The site lists great poets and poems, which would help incite a discussion on what makes a great poet or poem.
 Have students select one of the best poems and present it to the class using an interactive whiteboard or document camera.
 Students can share why they agree or disagree with its status as a great poem.
-Why not have students read their favorite poem (and offer their own opinions) on a podcast using a site such as podOmatic, reviewed here.
+Why not have students read their favorite poem (and offer their own opinions) on a podcast using a site such as podOmatic, reviewed here.Add your comments below (available only to members) | Become a Member

 You must be registered and logged in to add items to your favorites.